USE CASES

 Step 2

-Identify the Domains That Drive the Story
+Identify the Domains Driving Risk

 Step 3

-Detect Near Term Acceleration
+Detect Near-Term Acceleration

 Step 4

-Calibrate Confidence With Evidence
+Calibrate Confidence

 Step 5